FIR against Digvijaya Singh over 'edited' video of MP CM Shivraj Singh Chouhan

 They have been charged under Indian Penal Code Sections 500 (defamation), 501 (printing or engraving matter known to be defamatory), 505 (2) (public mischief) and 465 (forgery), the official said.

 Jharia said the FIR was registered after the complaint received from BJP leaders was found to be "right" in preliminary investigation.
 "Further action would be taken after the investigation, he said.
-Reacting to the development, Digvijaya Singh said the BJP is upset as he raised an issue of cheating in Chief Minister Chouhans constituency.
+Reacting to the development, Digvijaya Singh said the BJP is upset as he raised an issue of cheating in Chief Minister Chouhan's constituency.

 "The BJP has been fuming and is perturbed since I wrote to Chouhan that tribals in his constituency Budhni were duped of Rs 450 crore by his agents.
 No action was taken during Chouhans (previous) tenure.
 I wrote to him that if no action would be taken, I will be forced to sit on a dharna at the CM's residence, Singh told reporters.
-He also demanded an FIR against those who duped the tribals in Chouhans constituency.
+He also demanded an FIR against those who duped the tribals in Chouhan's constituency.

 "I dont have any objection to the FIR (against him), but it should be investigated what is the source (of video) and who edited this?
-The BJP and Modi-Shah bhakts edited Rahul Gandhis video and circulated it and are running fake news.
+The BJP and Modi-Shah bhakts edited Rahul Gandhi's video and circulated it and are running fake news.
 Action should also be taken against them," he said.
 State Congress president and former chief minister Kamal Nath criticised the action against Digvijaya Singh.

 "The BJP government is continuously showing its malicious thinking by taking oppressive action against Congress leaders in the state, Nath said.
 He said the BJP government is setting a "wrong tradition" in the state.